codehax41/PCA-MNIST-Dataset-using-3D-Plots-in-Matplotlib/README.md

-# 3D-Plots-in-Matplotlib
+# 3D-Plots-in-Matplotlib, Plotly
-This repo help us understand three dimensional plots by using widely used visualization tool - Matplotlib
+- This repo help us understand three dimensional plots by using widely used visualization tool - Matplotlib
+- And Parallel cordinates in plotly

 # Get started
 Here are some necessary dependencies we will need: <br>